-12. The obligations set out in paragraphs 1 to 11 shall apply to derivative contracts entered into between third country entities that would be subject to these obligations if they were established in the Union, provided that those contracts have a direct, substantial and foreseeable effect within the Union or where such obligation is necessary or appropriate to prevent the evasion of any provision of this Regulation.
+12. The obligations set out in paragraphs 1 to 11 shall apply to OTC derivative contracts entered into between third country entities that would be subject to those obligations if they were established in the Union, provided that those contracts have a direct, substantial and foreseeable effect within the Union or where such obligation is necessary or appropriate to prevent the evasion of any provision of this Regulation.

-13. ESMA shall regularly monitor the activity in derivatives not eligible for clearing in order to identify cases where a particular class of contracts may pose systemic risk and to prevent regulatory arbitrage between cleared and non-cleared derivative transactions.
-In particular, after consulting ESRB, ESMA shall take action in accordance with Article 5(3) or review the regulatory technical standards on margin requirements laid down in paragraph 14 and in Article 41.

-14. In order to ensure consistent application of this Article, ESMA shall draft regulatory technical standards specifying:
+- 13. ESMA shall regularly monitor the activity in derivatives not eligible for clearing in order to identify cases where a particular class of derivatives may pose systemic risk and to prevent regulatory arbitrage between cleared and non-cleared derivative transactions.
+In particular, ESMA shall, after consulting the ESRB, take action in accordance with Article 5(3) or review the regulatory technical standards on margin requirements laid down in paragraph 14 of this Article and in Article 41. - 14.
+In order to ensure consistent application of this Article, ESMA shall draft regulatory technical standards specifying: - (a) the procedures and arrangements referred to in paragraph 1; - (b) the market conditions that prevent marking-to-market and the criteria for using marking-to-model referred to in paragraph 2; - (c) the details of the exempted intragroup transactions to be included in the notification referred to in paragraphs 7, 9 and 10; - (d) the details of the information on exempted intragroup transactions referred to in paragraph 11;

-- (a) the procedures and arrangements referred to in paragraphs 1 to 14; - (b) the market conditions that prevent marking-to-market and the criteria for using marking to model referred to in paragraph 2; - (c) the details of the exempted intragroup transactions to be included in the notification referred to in paragraphs 5, 9 and 10; - (d) the details of the information on exempted intragroup transactions referred to in paragraph 11; - (e) the contracts that are considered to have a direct, substantial and foreseeable effect within the Union or the cases where it is necessary or appropriate to prevent the evasion of any provision of this Regulation as referred to in paragraph 12;
+(e) the contracts that are considered to have a direct, substantial and foreseeable effect within the Union or the cases where it is necessary or appropriate to prevent the evasion of any provision of this Regulation as referred to in paragraph 12;